 Caregiver stress is unavoidable, but it can be managed

-Stress is an inevitable part of a caregiver’s life.
-It’s important for our health and well-being to work on taking care of ourselves and managing stress.
-Plus, when we’re feeling better, we can be better caregivers to our older adults.
+But for long term health and well-being, it’s important to find ways to take care of ourselves and manage stress.
+Plus, when we’re feeling better, we can be even better caregivers.

 When you feel stressed, put your hand near your belly button.
 Inhale slowly through your nose and watch your hand move out as your belly expands.
 Hold the breath for a few seconds, then exhale slowly.
 Repeat several times.

 2. Visualize calm

 This might sound hokey, but studies have found that visualization works for relieving stress.

 When you feel tense and frustrated, imagine yourself in a calm, relaxing situation.
 Think about the details – how it looks, sounds, and smells.

 For example, imagine that you’re in a hot soothing shower with lavender-scented soap and your stress is washing away down the drain.
 Or, you’re walking on a warm beach, listening to the crashing waves, smelling the salt air, and watching a beautiful sunset.

 3. Make time for a mini self-massage